larsch/ocra/ocra_code_signing_and_windows.md

 One of these directory entries, `IMAGE_DIRECTORY_ENTRY_SECURITY`, is used to store [information](https://msdn.microsoft.com/en-us/library/windows/desktop/ms680305(v=vs.85).aspx) about the signature.
 Specifically it stores the location of the signature in the file (in the `VirtualAddress` field) and also its size (in the `Size` field).

-The digital signature itself is just a hash of the file that is signed with the developer's private key - and it is appended to the end of the executable.
+The digital signature itself is just a hash of the file that is encrypted with the developer's private key - and it is appended to the end of the executable.

 Because the signature appears after the EOF of the proper executable it is not treated as "executable code" (recall the [custom data](https://edn.embarcadero.com/article/27979) trick).